 This Directorate is being involved in culture practices with Tilapia and Carps in HDPE floating cages in Kolavai lake.
 A total of 32 cages were installed (size 4m X 4m X 2.5m each) for the culture of fishes with Growpia feed which is produced from the aquafeed mill, DIVA and promotion of cage culture techniques through training programs.

-The optimum stocking density for cage culture of GIFT Tilapia was found to be 80 and 20 per cubic meter in nursery and grow out cages respectively.
+The optimum stocking density for cage culture of GIFT Tilapia was found to be 80 and 20 per cubic meter in the nursery and grow out cages, respectively.

 |Sl.no||Scheme Name||Funding Agency||Budget|

 |1||Development of cost- efficient feeds and farming practices of Asian Seabass for fish farmers of Tamil Nadu at Directorate of Incubation and Vocational Training in Aquaculture, TNJFU, Muttukadu||NADP- RKVY during 2021-22||Rs.
 80.00 lakhs|

 |2||Formulation of species specific fish feed using locally available low cost ingredients||IAMWARM||34.80 lakhs (Part of the main project)|

 |3||Nutrigenomic studies on feed development for larvae of Striped Murrel (Channa striata)||Department of Biotechnology (DBT), New Delhi||Rs.
 50.38 lakhs|

 |4||“Empowerment of Artisanal fisherfolk of Pazhaverkadu area through Mud Crab Culture Technology”||PMMSY||Rs.
 216 lakhs|

 |5||“Development of Dry Land Integrated Biofloc tank and farm pond Polyculture system for adoption in fallow Land Region of Salem district||TNSLURB||Rs.
 11.18 lakhs|